 This research topic examines the use of wonder in discourses of knowledge, truth and authenticity.
 The topic can build upon research in the first Sinergia project, which, taking up other scholarship, managed to trace the trajectory of the Aristotelian understanding of astonishment as the beginning of philosophy and knowledge well into the 20th century, but also demonstrated that the influential (Platonic) concept of wonder as a means to glimpse into eternal ideas can be found in epistemic as well as religious and poetological discourses.
 Thus, on the one hand, the topic of truth by astonishment looks at the instrumentalization of wonder to gain and promote knowledge and to establish its pertinence.
 On the other hand, it examines truth-claims that consider wonder to be a naïve or an intuitive approach to the world that may however grant access to a higher truth.
 Depending on the various possible critical viewpoints, the latter understanding of wonder stands in contradiction to enlightened, cognitive, rational, or technocratic ways of dealing with the world.
-Important figures to whom this naïve wonder is attributed include the child, the so-called man of nature [“Naturmensch”] or the artist, who can be seen to re-appropriate this attitude.
-Their wonder is believed to provide access to a truth, which carries religious or ontological connotations.
-This truth, in turn, is referred to in order to make cultural and/or socio-political value judgments, which support a critique of civilization and, at the same time, verify, legitimize and propagate an alternative world-view [Weltanschauung].
-Thus, wonder is used to connect cultural patterns, religious, scientific, or political interests and explanatory models to both an anthropological essence and a truth of experience, in a legitimizing and affirming way.
-While this concept of wonder is of special importance to the anti-Enlightenment movements, its relevance can also be shown for an earlier phase, namely political and social utopias of the 17th century, as well as pastoral poetry (Schäfereien) with its visionary views of a natural and authentic life.
+In this way, wonder connects cultural patterns, religious, scientific, or political interests and explanatory models to both an anthropological essence and a truth of experience, in a legitimizing and affirming way.
+While this concept of wonder is of special importance to the anti-Enlightenment movements, its relevance can also be shown for an earlier phase, namely political and social utopias of the 17th century.

-Visualization of Johann Valentin Andreae's Christianopolis (1619); engraved folded plate attached to the first edition.
-Artist unknown. (c) Getty Research Institute.
+(Image: Visualization of Johann Valentin Andreae's Christianopolis (1619); engraved folded plate attached to the first edition.
+Artist unknown. (c) Getty Research Institute)

 The project aims to elucidate the function of wonder in utopias of the seventeenth century.
-A hundred years after the publication of Thomas Morus’ Utopia, the seventeenth century saw a “boom” of utopian literature: among others Johann Valentin Andreae’s Reipublicae Christianopolitanae Descriptio (1619), Tommaso Campanella’s Civitas Solis (1623) and Francis Bacon’s Nova Atlantis (1627).
 By linking German studies, the history of science and the history of architecture, this dissertation project is interested in forms of legitimization and hierarchization of knowledge and truth.
 To this end, the utopian texts are inquired as epistemological documents within the context of early modern experimental cultures.
 The role of wonder is of particular interest not only concerning the acquisition of knowledge, being depicted as a means of generating curiosity and an urge for insight, but also in regard to the materialization of wonder in the structuring of space and architecture envisioned in utopian texts.
 While the spatial structures both potentially overwhelm the subject and control perspectives, they are also designed to induce admiration for the well-organized utopian society.
 Against this background, this project will explore how wonder epistemologically and spatially shapes practices of representation and (de)legitimization of knowledge and power.
-While some early modern utopias present a powerful state as the truly ideal form of government, others explicitly draft anarchic visions of utopian societies.
-A central motive in utopian texts is the contrasting juxtaposition of bad, inhumane, and nonsensical elements of the respective historical circumstances characterized by the conflicts and destructions in the course of the Thirty Years’ War on the one hand, and the description of the good, humane, and meaningful life in utopian societies on the other hand.
 One key question of the project is then: How do the utopian texts proceed in making truth claims about the good society, in defending or establishing certain values and in legitimizing the possibility of another marvelous reality?
-The dissertation project investigates staged and provoked wonder as the aesthetic emotion which is able to both call reality into question and constitute it anew.

 (Advisors: Prof. Dr. Mireille Schnyder, Prof. Dr. Philip Ursprung)